Skip to main content

 Allocate, prep, book out, and check-in temporary or permanent serialized containers on the detail view.

-Serialized containers let you link stock levels together.
+Serialised containers let you link stock levels together.
 They’re generally used for pre-packed items in a case or assets that are rented as a complete unit, helping to speed up prepping in the warehouse.

 Get more information: